vicb/flyXC/libs/windy-sounding/CONTRIBUTING.md

 Execute the following commands in the root directory:

 `npm i`
+`npm --prefix libs/windy-sounding i`

+Then run either:

+- `nx serve windy-sounding --build.watch=true` and visit `windy.com/dev` and enter `https://localhost:9999/plugin.js` as the url to the plugin.
-`nx serve windy-sounding` or `nx preview windy-sounding`
+- or `nx preview windy-sounding` and visit `windy.com/dev` and enter `https://localhost:9999/src/plugin.ts` as the url to the plugin

-Then you can visit `windy.com/dev` and enter `https://localhost:9999/src/plugin.ts` as the url to the plugin.
-Hit `Install and open plugin` and the plugin will open to the right side.
+Then press `Install and open plugin` and the plugin will open to the right side.

-You can then update the plugin sources and hit `Reload plugin` to load your changes.
+You can then update the code and hit `Reload plugin` to load your changes.

 ## Release